-“We believe that this is the first true innovation in QSR on the drive-thru since the induction of the drive-thru,” Lee touted.
+“We believe that this is the first true innovation in QSR on the drive-thru since the induction of the drive-thru,” Lee Engler said.

-But here’s the coolest part: food will be delivered contactlessly by a custom lift system from the kitchen above to the cars down below, which takes six seconds to travel down and six seconds to come back up.
-The Englers partnered with Minneapolis-based “disruptive solutions consultancy” firm Vertical Works to design the lift, alongside Workshop, PD Instore and Engelsma Construction.
+But here’s the coolest part: food will be delivered by a custom lift system from the kitchen above to the cars down below, with six seconds of travel time each way.
+The Englers partnered with Minneapolis-based firm Vertical Works to design the lift, alongside Workshop, PD Instore and Engelsma Construction.

 “What’s kinda cool about the idea is that it’s never been done, and it’s never been done because sometimes you only know what you know.
 It took someone from outside the industry to identify the opportunity,” Lee said.
 “We couldn’t have done this on our own.”